YTB International

-YTB International, known as YTB Global Travel, Your Travel Biz or YTB, operates a multi-level marketing business through owner-affiliate websites offering travel, excursions, and lodging.
-The company was founded in 2001 by J. Lloyd Tomer, Scott Tomer, and Kim Sorensen.
-The company is currently owned by U.S. businessman Sam Hathi of Jamraval, Inc. Other YTB subsidiaries include YTB Travel Network, Inc., Zamzuu, Inc., and REZconnect Technologies, Inc. (2004–2009).
+YTB International, known as YTB Global Travel, Your Travel Biz or YTB, is a multi-level marketing business through owner-affiliated websites offering travels, excursions, and lodgings.
+The company was funded in 2001 by J. Lloyd Tomer, Scott Tomer, and Kim Sorensen.
+The company is currently owned by Sam Hathi.

+Between 2006 and 2009 the company was the subject of several lawsuits and investigations in California, Illinois, and Rhode Island that alleged the company was a pyramid scheme and had used deceptive marketing.
+A subsequent decline in revenues led to the company's bankruptcy in 2013, after which it was purchased by Jamraval, Inc. and reorganized under the name YTB Global Travel.

+Other YTB subsidiaries include YTB Travel Network, Inc., Zamzuu, Inc., and REZconnect Technologies, Inc. (2004–2009).
 YTB is based in Wood River, Illinois.
 International subsidiaries operate in the U.S., Puerto Rico, the Bahamas, Bermuda, and Canada.

-Between 2006 and 2009 the company was the subject of several lawsuits and investigations in California, Illinois, and Rhode Island, alleging the company to be a pyramid scheme and using deceptive marketing.
-Declining revenues following this led to the company's bankruptcy in 2013, after which it was purchased by Jamraval, Inc. and reorganized under the name YTB Global Travel.

 History

 J. Lloyd "Coach" Tomer, his son Scott Tomer, and Kim Sorensen launched YTB in 2001 in Alton, Illinois.

 In 2004, YTB's founders bought interest in a related company, REZconnect Technologies, and increased their marketing budget.
 Members were then recruited through videos of successful salespeople.
-By year's end, the company employed 23 employees with total travel sales reaching $20 million.

-In 2007, Royal Caribbean stopped doing business with YTB, describing the company as a "card mill;" an industry term for a business that provides perks that are intended for a limited number of travel agents to the general public.
+In 2007 Royal Caribbean stopped doing business with YTB.
+They described the company as a "card mill", an industry term for businesses that sell "travel agent identification cards" to customers, promising travel discounts or other perks and a commission on any sales of these kits to other consumers.

 In 2008 the company was sued by California Attorney General Jerry Brown.
-An out-of-court settlement required changes to the company's business model, and generated a decrease in membership attributed to bad publicity.
-In late 2008, YTB laid off 17 employees, a move that was part of a reorganization.
+An out-of-court settlement required changes to the company's business model and generated a decrease in membership attributed to bad publicity.
+Later that year, YTB laid off 17 employees.
 In 2008 the company's revenues were $44.8 million.
-YTB said its independent audit at the end of 2008 expressed "substantial doubt about our company's ability to continue as a going concern", a sentiment the company itself later echoed.
+YTB said its independent auditor at the end of 2008 expressed "substantial doubt about our company's ability to continue as a going concern," a sentiment the company later echoed.

-In 2009 the company was operating at a loss of $1.9 million for the first three months of the year.
+In 2009 the company operated at a loss of $1.9 million for the first three months of the year.
 Revenue in that quarter dropped 49% to $21.8 million and then to $18 million in the second quarter.
-The company's paying members also declined substantially in number, from a high in April 2008 of 138,000 to 60,414 in mid-2009.
-The decline in revenue led the company to sell several commercial properties it owned in 2009, including the company's Learjet.
-That year YTB also sold RezConnect, by then its technology and booking arm, to two of RezConnect's officers.
+The number of the company's paying members declined from a high in April 2008 of 138,000 to 60,414 in mid-2009.
+This decline in revenue led the company to sell several commercial properties, including the company's Learjet.
+That year YTB also sold RezConnect to company officers.
 Under the terms of the sale, YTB would indemnify the new owners for any YTB-related liabilities.